Uberspace/lab/source/guide_codimd.rst

 .. include:: includes/my-print-defaults.rst

-We're using Node.js_ in the stable version 8:
+We're using Node_ in the stable version 8:

 ::